ferrilab/bitvec/book/data-structures/bitslice.md

 `any` is the Boolean OR operator; `all` is the Boolean AND operator, and `some` is the Boolean XOR operator.

-In addition, `.count_ones` and `.count_zeros` count how many bits of the slice are set to one or zero, rather than merely indicating whether any exist.
+In addition, `.count_ones()` and `.count_zeros()` count how many bits of the slice are set to one or zero, rather than merely indicating whether any exist.
 These methods are slower than the Boolean queries, which are capable of short-circuiting once satisfied.
+You can also use `.iter_{ones,zeros}()` to walk each *index* of bits with the specified value.
+These are equivalent to running `.filter()` and `.enumerate()` calls on iterators of `bool`, but are specialized to use dedicated bit-counting instructions where processors provide them.

 ### Boolean Arithmetic

-`BitSlice` implements the three Boolean operators `|=`, `&=`, and `^=` against any iterator that produces `bool`s, allowing you to write set-arithmetic expressions.
+`bitvec` data structures all implement the Boolean operators (`&`, `|`, `^`, and `!`) against each other.

+> In version 0, they allowed any `impl Iterator<Item = bool>`.
+This has been
+> changed for performance reasons, since people never used the arbitrary
+> iterator support but did require improved behavior when operating on two
+> bit-slices.

 ```rust
 use bitvec::prelude::*;